About Selective Mutism

-Selective mutism is a tricky area that falls into the realm of Speech Pathology and Psychology.
-It is a condition where a child chooses to speak in some conditions but not others.
+Selective mutism is condition with patient treatment shared between realm of Speech Pathology and Psychology.
+It is a condition where a child chooses to speak in some situations but not others.
 The child may be comfortable speaking in certain circumstances with certain people, but not with others.
 This may be due to Social anxiety which is treated by a Psychologist or a deficit in Language and Social skills which requires treatment by a speech pathologist.

 Treatment for selective mutism must be approached in a delicate manner in order to avoid creating further hurdles in communicating with the child.
 There are a few general points to keep in mind when interacting with children with selective mutism including: